Hack #1: Talk to your professor

 Lastly, if it is not already stated on your syllabus, ask your professor if he or she recommends any supplemental resources to help you throughout the semester.

-Hack #2: Ask upper level students
+Hack #2: Ask upper-level students

-Upper level students are a great resource to gain general advice and receive old(er) outlines, as well as access to outlines in the university’s outline bank — if your school has this resource.
+Upper-level students are a great resource to gain general advice and receive old(er) outlines, as well as access to outlines in the university’s outline bank — if your school has this resource.
 For Civil Procedure specifically, many of the topics are uniform across professors.

-One thing to keep in mind when looking at outlines is that many schools opted to go virtual last semester in light of COVID-19.
-If you have a Civil Procedure outline from the previous semester, remember that if the school went pass/fail, this might not be the most comprehensive resource.
 When looking at outlines from older students, make sure that you are still actively outlining and merely using the pre-made outline as a supplement to cross-reference your own.

 Hack #3: Align with class teachings

 The more specific the outline is to your class, the better.
 This means that a more recent outline from your same professor would be ideal.
 Professors often have a methodical technique for teaching, especially if they have been teaching the same course for many years.
-I would recommend gathering multiple outlines from older students and scanning through them to see which outline appears to mirror your lecture and in-class notes the closest.

-Hack #4: Bookmark BARBRI.com
+Hack #4: Often visit BARBRI.com

-Hack #6: Use BARBRI 1L Mastery
+Hack #5: Use BARBRI 1L Mastery

-Hack #7: Tap into school resources
+Hack #6: Tap into school resources